Karijini National Park: The Gem of Western Australia

 Stunning Gorges

 Experience the stunning Handrail Pool in Hancock Gorge!
-You trek through the gorge, surrounded by towering cliffs and it is slippery in places.
+You trek through the gorge, surrounded by towering cliffs, and it is super slippery in places.
 Suddenly, you reach the end where a handrail leads you into the crystal-clear pool.
 It’s seriously stunning!
-They really undersold it with the name It’s a hidden gem worth exploring.

 Breathtaking Waterfalls

-Begin your journey at Joffre Gorge, easily accessible from the Karijini Eco Retreat via a scenic walk.
-Marvel at the panoramic views from the lookout points, where you can witness the water rushing into tranquil pools below.
-Venture deeper into the gorge to discover its natural amphitheater.
+Venture deeper into the gorge to discover its natural amphitheatre.
 The curved walls form a dramatic backdrop for an impressive waterfall that flows generously after rain showers.
-This waterfall was dry when I arrived in April, so closer to the wet season, you may see it in fall splendor.
+This waterfall was dry when I arrived in April, so by the time the wet season arrives, you may see it in fall splendour.

 As you traverse the Dales Gorge Trail towards Fern Pool, take in the sights and sounds of the creek-side hike, where wildlife may be spotted amidst the verdant surroundings.
-Arrive at Fern Pool, a tranquil oasis surrounded by delicate ferns and paperbarks, where visitors are encouraged to enter the water quietly and respect its sacred Aboriginal significance.
+Arrive at Fern Pool.
+It is a tranquil oasis surrounded by delicate ferns and paperbarks.
+Visitors are encouraged to enter the water quietly.
+They should respect its sacred Aboriginal significance.
 Take a moment to acknowledge the Dreamtime serpent said to inhabit the waters before immersing yourself in the refreshing spring-fed waterfall and grotto.

 Unique Wildlife and Flora